 There are great prizes for the young entrants, too.
 The Young Travel Photographer of the Year 2021 receives £500 plus a leather portfolio book or iFolio from Plastic Sandwich, and the winners of the two age groups receive £250.
 All three young winners also receive a place on a Photo Iconic photography workshop.

-In addition, the Royal Photographic Society will present a year’s membership to the winners of every category apart from iTravelled and Travel Shorts.
+In addition, the Royal Photographic Society will present a year’s membership to the winners of every category apart from iTravelled and Travel Shorts, and the winners of Travel Photographer of the Year 2021 and Young Travel Photographer of the Year 2021 plus all the category Winner, Runners-up, Highly Commended and Commended entrants receive a copy of JRNY travel magazine – print and/or digital.

 A sign of the times